ppeble/emissary-ingress.dev/content/en/docs/3.6/topics/running/debugging.md

 It is possible to enable Envoy logging at boot, but for the most part, it's safer to enable it at runtime, right before sending a request that is known to have problems.
-To enable Envoy debug logging, use `kubectl exec` to get a shell on the $productName$ pod, then:
+To enable Envoy debug logging, use `kubectl exec` to get a shell on the Emissary pod, then:

     ```